Understanding Filtering of Convictions in DBS Checks – 2023

 Filtering of Convictions happens during the DBS processes.
 When an individual applies for a job that involves working with vulnerable groups, they may be required to undergo a Disclosure and Barring Service (DBS) check.
 The purpose of this check is to assess an individual’s criminal record and identify any convictions or cautions that may pose a risk to vulnerable groups.

 However, not all convictions or cautions are relevant to the position being applied for, and some may have occurred a long time ago.
-This is where filtering of convictions comes into play.
+This is where filtering of convictions is important.

 Who Is Eligible For Filtering?